 The “leaping passing motion” is a particular type of arpeggiation.3 I understand Schenker’s description as referring to something like this:

 where the bass merely arpeggiates the tonic chord, passing through its upper fifth, while the upper voices fill the space with two passing notes.
 There results an apparent harmony, (V).
 This is the case at the end of bar 3 of Haydn’s F major Sonata, Hob.
 XVI:29:

-In such a case, the fifth of the bass arpeggiation “puts itself in the service” of the passing (or neighbouring) motion in the upper lines and becomes itself only a passing leap in the chord that it elaborates.
+In such a case, the fifth of the bass arpeggiation “puts itself in the service” of the passing (or neighbouring) motion in the upper lines while remaining itself only a passing leap in the chord that it elaborates.

 It seems to me likely that, in the development of Schenker’s ideas, the Quintteiler has been the model for the concept of Baßbrechung and that discussions of the divider shaded away behind discussions of the Ursatz.
 Schenker’s writings were meant mainly for readers familiar with his theories: they probably knew what a divider at the fifth was.
 Schenker apparently did not change his mind about the divider at the fifth in the final version or Der freie Satz and I believe that, if he came to less often refer to the concept, it merely was because he expected his readers to know enough about it4.
 The dominant of the Ursatz, considered at the deepest background level, is itself a divider at the fifth, because the Baßbrechung is an obvious case where the 5th of the chord “puts itself in the service of a passing motion” in the Urlinie.
 More generally, any “real” dominant (or other local 5th degree, e.g. II as V/V) at a given level is, at a deeper level, the mere divider of the chord that it elaborates.